-In 2007, NTPC Ltd. joined hands with Government of Kerala for strategic acquisition of 44.60% stake in TELK at a total value of Rs.
+In the year 2007, NTPC Ltd. joined hands with Government of Kerala for strategic acquisition of 44.60% stake in TELK at a total value of Rs.
 31.34 crore.

 Subsequent to this acquisition, NTPC brought its system and procedures in the work culture of TELK, carried out financial restructuring and injected a new lease of life in the company.
-The efforts started showing positive results and today TELK is a zero debt, dividend paying company with a positive net worth of over Rs.
-117.59 crore.
-TELK has regained its financial health and retained its technical edge for producing best quality transformers in the country and is now looking optimistically at higher technology space in 765kV voltage levels.
+The efforts started showing positive results and today TELK is a zero debt, dividend paying company with a positive net worth of Rs.
+117.94 crore.
+TELK has regained its financial health and retained its technical edge for producing best quality transformers in the Country and is now looking optimistically at higher technology space in 765kV voltage levels.

-Despite these challenges, TELK managed to remain healthy and profitable and finished the year with production of 5178 MVA, thereby registering a plant capacity utilisation factor of 115%.
+During financial year 2013-14, TELK managed to remain healthy and profitable and finished the year with production of 4577.22 MVA, thereby registering a full plant capacity utilization.

 q) CIL NTPC Urja Private Limited (CNUPL)